Table of Contents

 Step 1: Before enrolling, check the Academic Calendar for term dates and enrollment deadlines.

-Step 2: From the courses page, select a course and click ‘Enroll’.
+Step 2: From the courses or certificates page, select a course/certificate and click ‘Enroll’.

 Step 4: An e-mail will be sent to you by 5pm CST, on the Friday before a term begins, which will provide the information you need to get started in the course.

 Note: Students are responsible for reviewing the course description, syllabus, and requirements for the course before enrolling.
 By enrolling, the student accepts responsibility for reviewing the items mentioned as well as reading, understanding, and abiding by all Columbia College Chicago Online policies, procedures, as well as any set of dates listed within the set of policies.
 If you have any questions, contact your advisor at email@example.com or calling 312-369-5646(JOIN).

 You may not participate in Columbia College Chicago Online courses if you are (1) an adult currently incarcerated as a result of conviction of a crime(s); (2) have previously been incarcerated as an adult as a result of conviction of a crime(s), unless the incarceration was the result of a first conviction for any of the following misdemeanors: public intoxication, simple assault, speeding, minor traffic violations, affray or disturbing the peace; or (3) have been convicted of any crime within the past five years.
 For further information, please contact firstname.lastname@example.org.
 Additional types of misdemeanors will be approved at the department’s discretion.

 Wait List Policy

 If a course is full, a prospective student may add himself or herself to an available waitlist that is not at its capacity limit.
 To do so, choose the course where the waitlist is displayed as an option and complete the checkout process.
 There is no fee for a place on the waitlist.
 Your place on the waitlist is prioritized in the order requests are received.
 When/If a spot in the course becomes available, you will be automatically notified via e-mail and given 24 hours to complete the registration process.
 Please note that instructors do not have the ability to make course registration decisions, please do not contact instructors directly regarding the wait list policy.